Welcome to the Era of Insights

 Retail Nation.
 Your world is about to change.
 You are going to move closer to your customers than you ever thought possible.
-You will be able to connect to them as individuals harmonizing customer experience to the value you require from each of them.
+You will be able to connect to them as individuals, harmonizing customer experience with the value you require from each of them.
 The Era of Insights increases the quality of customers you acquire, preserves / expands their product line spend and prolongs their lifecycle – across your digital, stores, and marketplace efforts.
 How?
 You are about to move beyond data to insights at scale.

 Insights Defined